 About the framework

-The framework is intended to increase efficiency and effectiveness in use of public funding for knowledge exchange (KE), and to further a culture of continuous improvement in university KE.
+The framework is intended to increase efficiency and effectiveness in use of public funding for knowledge exchange (KE), to further a culture of continuous improvement in university KE by providing a package of support to keep English university knowledge exchange operating at world class standard.
 It aims to address the range of different KE activities.

-HEFCE is working with various stakeholders on the framework including HEIs, Universities UK, Auril, PraxisUnico and other KE professional bodies, NCUB, research councils and Innovate UK.
+HEFCE is working with various stakeholders to develop the framework including HEIs, Universities UK, Auril, PraxisUnico and other KE professional bodies, NCUB, research councils and Innovate UK.

 Why we are developing the framework

-The Government has asked HEFCE to lead on developing the knowledge exchange performance framework.
+The Government has asked HEFCE to lead on developing the knowledge exchange framework.

 HEFCE was initially asked to develop the framework in the Government’s science and innovation strategy, 'Our plan for growth: Science and innovation' in December 2014.
 The framework was confirmed as an important priority in the HE white paper ‘Success as a knowledge economy: teaching excellence, social mobility and student choice’ in May 2016, as part of the Government’s response to the Dowling Review of Business-University Research Collaborations.